opendoor/pggen/README.md

         - Given an entity struct and a bitset, Update<Entity> updates all the fields of the given struct with their corresponding bit set in the database and returns the primary key of the updated record.
+    - Upsert<Entity>
+        - Given an entity, a list of conflict targets, and a bitset, Upsert<Entity> tries to insert the given entity.
+A nil list of conflict targets will default to the primary key for the table.
+If the bit for the primary key is set in the bitset it will try to insert the primary key from the provided entity, otherwise it will let the database supply a new primary key.
+In the event of a conflict on any of the provided conflict targets, Upsert<Entity> will update only those fields which are specified by the given bitset.
+    - BulkUpsert<Entity>
+        - BulkUpsert<Entity> behaves exactly like Upsert<Entity> except that it operates on whole a set of entities at once.
     - Delete<Entity>
         - Given the id of an entity, Delete<Entity> deletes it and returns an error on failure or nil on success.